BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Instrument characterization

 \subsubsection{Bandpass uncertainties and corrections}

-While the bandpass integral described by Eq.~(\ref{eq:bp}) may look simple enough at first glance, it does lead to a wide variety of important complications in practice.
+While the bandpass integral described by Eq.~\eqref{eq:bp} may look simple enough at first glance, it does lead to a wide variety of important complications in practice.
 The most important among these is the fact that the exact shape of the bandpass profile itself is unknown.
 In particular, it is highly nontrivial to measure $\tau$ accurately in a laboratory for a combined multi-component instrument, and it is obviously impossible to do so after commissioning for satellite missions.

 As a concrete real-world illustration of this, Fig.~\ref{fig:bp_LFI} shows the laboratory-determined (normalized) bandpass profiles after averaging over all radiometers for a given LFI channel.
-First, we see that the profiles for both 44 and 70~GHz are truncated, and therefore significant response is likely present outside the measured range.
+First, we see that the profiles for both 44 and 70\,GHz are truncated, and therefore significant response is likely present outside the measured range.
 Second, for all three channels we see notable small scale ripples, which are due to standing waves.
 These may be due to real standing waves within the optical assembly of the LFI instrument itself; but some part of them may also be due to standing waves in the test equipment used to make the measurements.
-In addition to these two visually obvious effects, there may also be systematic errors in the actual shape, for instance in the form of a smooth slope across the bands, or in the precise position of the peaks within the band.
+These artefacts were already noted by \citet{zonca2009}, but they were never actually corrected during the course of the official processing; this is now done as part of the current reprocessing, as described by \citet{bp09}.
+In addition to these visually obvious effects, there may also be systematic errors in the actual shape, for instance in the form of a smooth slope across the bands, or in the precise position of the peaks within the band.

 As described in Sect.~\ref{sec:gain}, the CMB dipole serves as our primary calibrator for \BP, following both \WMAP\ and the official \Planck\ pipelines.
 Because the CMB SED very closely follows a blackbody spectrum, which translates into a frequency independent scaling in thermodynamic units, the precise shape of the bandpass is irrelevant for the CMB component.
 Instead, errors in the bandpass shape effectively translate into incorrectly estimated foreground components, and introduce inaccuracies in the relative foreground SEDs between different frequency channels.
 In turn, foreground errors can affect the CMB reconstruction.